awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-enroll-admin.md

 ## Step 4\.3: Copy Certificates for the MSP<a name="get-started-enroll-member-copy-cert"></a>

 In Hyperledger Fabric, the Membership Service Provider \(MSP\) identifies which root CAs and intermediate CAs are trusted to define the members of a trust domain\.
-Certificates for the administrator's MSP are in `$FABRIC_CA_CLIENT_HOME`, which is `/home/ec2-user/admin-msp` in this tutorial\.
-Because this MSP is for the member administrator, copy the certificates from `signcerts` to `admincerts` as shown in the following example:
+Certificates for the administrator's MSP are in `/home/ec2-user/admin-msp` in this tutorial\.
+Because this MSP is for the member administrator, copy the certificates from `signcerts` to `admincerts` as shown in the following example\.
+The example assumes you are in the `/home/ec2-user` directory when running the command\.

 ```
-cp -r admin-msp/signcerts admin-msp/admincerts
+cp -r /home/ec2-user/admin-msp/signcerts admin-msp/admincerts
 ```

 **Important**